-- Issuance of licenses to Regional Water Utilities and any operator that establishes or manages the operation of a facility for the supply, desalination, or treatment of water or the collection and treatment of waste water, and the levying of license fees - Monitoring and inspection of compliance with the terms, requirements and indicators stipulated in licenses and permits

-Monitoring of service delivery:
+- Tariff regulation: - Approval of water prices, costs of supply networks and other services required for the delivery of water and waste water services - Monitoring of these costs to ensure compliance with the policy adopted by the Authority - Ensuring that production, transport, distribution and wastewater treatment costs take into consideration the interests of all concerned parties - Licensing: - Issuance of licenses to Regional Water Utilities and any operator that establishes or manages the operation of a facility for the supply, desalination, or treatment of water or the collection and treatment of waste water, and the levying of license fees - Monitoring and inspection of compliance with the terms, requirements and indicators stipulated in licenses and permits - Monitoring of service delivery: - Monitoring operation processes related to the production, transport, and distribution of water and operational processes of wastewater management. - Monitoring the compliance of the National Water Company and Service Providers with the adopted standards for the provision of water and sanitation services. - Monitoring water supply agreements. - o Development of performance incentives programs for service providers - Setting quality assurance standards for the provision of technical and administrative services by Service Providers to consumers, and their dissemination to the public

-- Monitoring operation processes related to the production, transport, and distribution of water and operational processes of wastewater management. - Monitoring the compliance of the National Water Company and Service Providers with the adopted standards for the provision of water and sanitation services. - Monitoring water supply agreements. - Development of performance incentives programs for service providers - Setting quality assurance standards for the provision of technical and administrative services by Service Providers to consumers, and their dissemination to the public - Setting the basis for regulating the extent and percentage of local authorities' participation in the general assemblies of water utilities and ensuring implementation - Addressing complaints of consumers against Service Providers - Information and data gathering: - o establishment of a database for technical, financial and statistical information
+- Setting the basis for regulating the extent and percentage of local authorities' participation in the general assemblies of water utilities and ensuring implementation - o Addressing complaints of consumers against Service Providers - Information and data gathering: - establishment of a database for technical, financial and statistical information

-The Law does not accord the WSRC with a role in monitoring private sector contracts per se, but the Council has a role indeed in any and wherever the private entity acts as or on behalf of a service provider.
-The extent of involvement in the procurement process remains a matter of discussion.
+The Law does not accord the WSRC with a role in monitoring private sector contracts per se.
 Furthermore, WSRC can conduct inquiries, investigations and inspections, but does not impose fines or other financial sanctions.
 The powers of WSRC to enforce compliance with regulation (for instance enforcing the water quality standards) are not defined in its mandate.
 As the rules of procedures (RoP) are forthcoming, WSRC enforcement powers should be clarified, as should the recourses available to the regulated parties to contest a regulatory decision.